 People who work in Connecticut child care facilities and licensed homes must complete a comprehensive background check at least once every five years.
-There are expanded federal requirements for staff at centers, group child care homes, family care homes, and license-exempt center based programs that receive the federal Care 4 Kids subsidy that Connecticut is rolling out in 2019.
+There are expanded federal requirements for staff at centers, group child care homes, family care homes, and license-exempt center based programs that receive the federal Care 4 Kids subsidy that Connecticut is rolling out in 2019 and 2020.
 Please check this webpage often for updates.

 Who needs a background check?

 If you provide care for children in a child care center or home, you’ll likely need to get a background check through the OEC.
 The following groups must get fingerprint-based background checks once every five years:

 - All child care staff, including employees and volunteers who are 16 and older and work with children 12 or more times per year.

 - Family home child care providers, their household members 16 and older, assistants, and substitutes.

 - License-exempt providers who receive Care 4 Kids funding, EXCEPT youth camps and unlicensed Care 4 Kids providers who are related to all the children in their care.

 - NOTE: If you are not employed by or a volunteer at the child care program, you do not need a background check through the OEC.
 Examples might include a private nurse hired by the family, or a school district-employed physical therapist working with a specific child.

 If a child care center is hiring, individuals must wait until they’ve been hired or received an offer letter to start a background check.
 We do not offer pre-employment screening.
 The background check process must begin immediately, prior to the staff member working directly with children.